torproject/tor/doc/HACKING/Maintaining.md

 developers than the main maintainer.
 Those people have commit access to the code base but only commit (in most cases) into the subsystem they maintain.

-Upstream merges are restricted to the alpha and master branches.
+Upstream merges are restricted to the alpha and main branches.
 Subsystem maintainers should never push a patch into a stable branch which is the responsibility of the [stable branch maintainer](#stable-branches).